 Learn how to make a Moscow Mule with this simple recipe that has only 3 ingredients: vodka, ginger beer, and lime juice.
-The spicy warmth of ginger beer makes this a perfect warming cocktail for chilly weather, while fresh lime juice lime makes it equally wonderful in the summer months!
+The spicy warmth of ginger beer makes this Moscow Mule recipe a perfect warming cocktail for cold weather, while fresh lime juice lime makes it equally wonderful in the summer months!

 I’m very particular when it comes to cocktail recipes.
 They can’t be overly sweet or too intense.
 A perfect cocktail is all about proper flavor balance, which is one of the reasons I love a good Moscow Mule.